vladthesav/DL-From-Scratch/README.md

 # DL-From-Scratch
-Implementation of neural network in python.
+Implementation of neural network in pure numpy.